Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 ![](graphics/usb_speaker_bb_i2s_config.png)

-Select the I2C1 component and select the “Include Force Write I2C …”, This is required for the case where the AK4954 is in reset and does not respond with NACK when the I2C operation completes.
+Select the I2C1 component and select the ï¿½Include Force Write I2C ï¿½ï¿½, This is required for the case where the AK4954 is in reset and does not respond with NACK when the I2C operation completes.

 ### Math Library